-In this paper, for the very first time, we detect and characterize the hot gaseous X-ray coronae around two "normal" spiral galaxies, NGC1961 and NGC6753, based on moderately deep XMM-Newton observations.
+In this paper, we study the hot gaseous X-ray coronae around two "normal" spiral galaxies, NGC1961 and NGC6753, based on moderately deep XMM-Newton observations.
 Since luminous X-ray coronae are a fundamental prediction of structure formation models, we use our observations to probe hydrodynamical structure formation simulations.
-Our results can be summarized as follows.
+Our results are: